 Credit Card Debt Can Be a Trap

 In this situation, many people panic and make a quick payment, trying to stave off further collection activity.
-This is almost always a serious mistake, as a single payment can re-start the statute of limitations, giving the credit card company or debt buyer several extra years to pursue payment.
+This is often a serious mistake, as a single payment may re-start the statute of limitations, giving the credit card company or debt buyer several extra years to pursue payment.

 Whether you’re watching current credit card debt mount, being pursued by debt collectors, facing a lawsuit, or already have a judgment against you for unpaid credit card debt, you have options.